prometheus-operator/prometheus-operator/Documentation/api.md

 ## NamespaceSelector

-A selector for selecting namespaces either selecting all namespaces or a list of namespaces.
+NamespaceSelector is a selector for selecting either all namespaces or a list of namespaces.

 | Field | Description | Scheme | Required |
 | ----- | ----------- | ------ | -------- |